wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 5. Then, we load up the `answer-question.yaml` prompt from the file system.
 6. Finally, we execute the prompt with the retrieved text and the user question and return the output.

 You may be wondering what the prompt looks like.
 The prompt is stored in a YAML file following the structure discussed earlier in [#s](#prompt-templates).
-The Content of the `answer-question.yaml` file looks like this:
+The content of the `answer-question.yaml` file looks like this:

 ```yaml
 name: answer_question